 Design to Cost

-1. Within aPriori Analytics, navigate to Reports and select the appropriate commodity based DTC report.
+1. In aP Analytics, navigate to Reports and select the appropriate commodity based DTC report.

-1. Open the desired part in aPriori Design.
+1. Open the desired component in aPriori Design - see Open a Scenario.

 2. Navigate to the Design Guidance card and expand by clicking OPEN.

-3. The Design Guidance shows potential manufacturing issues (highlighted on the part) with a description of the issue and techniques to mitigate.
+3. The Design Guidance highlights potential manufacturing issues on the component, describing the issue and techniques to mitigate.

 1. We recommend going through each of the lines of guidance individually and evaluate whether the design recommendation can be reasonably implemented based on functional requirements.

-Tip: Clicking on an issue will provide a summary of the manufacturability issue.
+Tip: Click on an issue to see a summary of the manufacturability issue.

 Example